Are Stem Cells Right for You?

 Dr. Sameer Syed, CEO and Founder of the Pain Treatment Institute for Regenerative Medicine

+Focused on Advanced Pain Treatments.
 As a highly respected and board-certified pain physician, Dr. Sameer Syed is dedicated to delivering exceptional, personalized regenerative medicine care to patients across the Dallas-Fort Worth metroplex.
-With a focus on shoulders, hips, and knees, Dr. Syed has developed advanced, cell-based treatment protocols that help patients achieve long-term pain relief and faster recovery—without surgery.

 What is (PRP) Platelet-Rich Plasm?